se-edu/se-book/principles/openClosedPrinciple/text.md

 <box>

 {{ icon_example }} In the design given below, the behavior of the `CommandQueue` class can be altered by adding more concrete `Command` subclasses.
 For example, by including a `Delete` class alongside `List`, `Sort`, and `Reset`, the `CommandQueue` can now perform delete commands without modifying its code at all.
 That is, its behavior was extended without having to modify its code.
-Hence, it was open to extensions, but closed to modification.
+Hence, it is open to extensions, but closed to modification.

 <img src="{{baseUrl}}/principles/openClosedPrinciple/images/commandQueue.png" height="170" />
 <p/>